 Kate Settington - Mom and Mum are Getting Married

 Rosie is delighted her two mothers are getting married but disappointed that their plans do not include the need for a bridesmaid.
 She wants to know what there will be to eat, will there be a big cake, what she will wear and joins her family and friends in planning a perfect day.
 The wedding takes place out of doors and in spite of last minute ring panics is a happy, loving occasion.
 For children aged 4-8.

 Lesbian, gay, bisexual, transgender history

-If you are interested in history or would like to do your own research the Archives and Heritage section of Birmingham Central Library is building a collection of LGBT source material.
-For more information or a free source list visit the 6th floor of the Central Library or phone 0121 303 4217.
+If you are interested in history or would like to do your own research the Archives, Heritage and Photography section of the Library of Birmingham is building a collection of LGBT source material.

 For information and advice try these websites: